A married man was extorted for having an affair. So he hired a crew that killed his blackmailer, feds say.

 Since March 11, 2020, Maund paid “in excess of $750,000″ to Peled, Brockway and Carey for “the kidnapping and murder” of Williams and Lanway, the indictment says.

 Federal agents and Nashville police detectives arrested all four men on Friday, according to a news release from federal prosecutors.
-Maund was arrested in a traffic stop in Austin; Peled at the Austin airport; Brockway in San Diego; and Carey at his home in North Carolina.
+Maund was arrested in a traffic stop in Austin, Peled at the Austin airport, Brockway in San Diego, and Carey at his home in North Carolina.

 All four men will be transferred to Nashville, prosecutors said.
 It is unclear when they are due in court.

-They are charged with conspiracy to commit kidnapping, kidnapping resulting in death, and carrying, brandishing, and discharging a firearm during and in relation to a crime of violence.
+They are charged with conspiracy to commit kidnapping, kidnapping resulting in death, and carrying, brandishing and discharging a firearm during and in relation to a crime of violence.
 If found guilty, they face life sentences.